- 1 Identify Real Cashmere

 Even for experts, chemically treated sheep's wool can hardly be distinguished from real cashmere.
 As a layman it is almost impossible to distinguish wool that has been modified with elaborate procedures from pure cashmere.

-Useful tips on how to identify Cashmere counterfeits
+Useful tips on how to tell real Cashmere and identify Cashmere counterfeits

 But that doesn’t mean that there are not a few things you can use to test the quality of cashmere clothing yourself!
 The following tips can tell you whether it is a high-quality cashmere original or only a cheap fake product!